-Apologies for not writing in a while, this month has been crazy with all the exam and presentations I have done so no time to update you on what I’ve been up to.
-Basically over the last 4 days I was in London, England.
+Apologies for not writing in a while, this month has been crazy with all the exams and presentations I have done so no time to update you on what I’ve been up to.
+Basically, over the last 4 days, I was in London, England.
 This is not like one of my usual trips because I took this one by myself but I was not there by myself.
 This is the great thing about hostels, you get to meet so many cool people from around the world and you just naturally become friends with them.

 The people pictured here are from all around the world but we were united with one common purpose.
 To have a great time in London.

 Big Ben in all his glory.

 Myself at the Tate Modern with the millennium bridge and St. Paul’s Cathedral behind me.
 To be honest, I didn’t really like the Tate, I couldn’t comprehend most of the artworks but some of them were very cool.

 Some art I can comprehend is 1.3 million dollar Pagani Huayra (pronounced: wai-rah).
 I was very lucky to see this on the road.

 I did all the other touristy stuff.
 King’s Cross St., British Library, British Museum, Science Museum, National History Museum, Borough Market, Camden Market, Picadilly Circus, Trafalgar Square, Baker St. Lord’s Cricket Ground etc.